RobertoReale/claude-conversation-exporter/README.md

 # Claude Chat Exporter

-A set of bookmarklets to export your Claude.ai conversations as PDF or PNG files.
+A set of JavaScript bookmarklets to export your Claude.ai conversations as PDF or PNG files.

 ## Features